abdlmnn/abdlmnn/README.md

 ### Experience
 During my internship, I worked on a management system & job posting project where I developed APIs, handled testing, and worked with Docker for deployment.

-I also used Linux in a production-like environment and gained experience with reverse proxy setup and server configuration.
+I also used Linux in a production-like environment and gained experience with reverse proxy setup and server configuration, along with using GitLab for version control and collaboration.